basbossink/presentations/functional-programming/notes.markdown

     + Haskell is designed by committee
     + Haskell was designed to focus research of typed, lazy functional languages
-- Clojure a Lisp on the JVM
+- Clojure a Lisp on the JVM and .Net

 ## Taxonomy